- Dual Undergraduate Degree Options

 Co-terminal degrees provide an opportunity for students to gain greater knowledge in specialized areas while completing a smaller number of credit hours with increased scheduling flexibility than the completion of two degrees separately.
 Because most co-terminal degrees allow students to share course credit (a maximum of nine credit hours), students may complete both a bachelor’s and master’s degree in as few as five years.
 Up to a combined total of nine applicable credit hours earned prior to matriculation into an Illinois Institute of Technology graduate degree program, subject to the graduate studies rules and restrictions, may be considered for 1) external transfer credit for graduate transfer credit use; 2) internal transfer credit from an Illinois Institute of Technology undergraduate program; and/or 3) shared co-terminal program credit.
 More information regarding this policy is available in the Transfer Credit section of the Graduate Bulletin.

 Students applying to co-terminal studies must have completed at least 60 credit hours of undergraduate study and at least one full semester at the university.
 Students must be at least one semester away from undergraduate graduation in order to apply.
 Applicants are encouraged to have a GPA of at least 3.0/4.0; however, please consult individual departments for their specific GPA requirements.
-Questions regarding co-terminal admission should be addressed to the Co-Terminal and Dual Degree Manager in the Office of Graduate Academic Affairs at email@example.com.
+Questions regarding co-terminal admission should be addressed to the Office of Graduate Academic Affairs at email@example.com.

 Co-terminal students maintain their undergraduate student status while completing graduate coursework, and can maintain financial aid eligibility when applicable.

 Co-terminal degrees are awarded simultaneously, and students may not receive their first degree before the requirements of the second degree are satisfied.
 In such cases, the conferral of the first degree will be held until the completion of the second degree.